NativeScript/nativescript-cli/PublicAPI.md

 ```

 ### getNsConfigDefaultContent
-Returns the default content of "nsconfig.json" merged with the properties provided by the the `data` argument.
+Returns the default content of "nsconfig.json" merged with the properties provided by the `data` argument.
 * Definition:
 ```TypeScript
 /**